drewmeyerZE/learning_rate_visualizations/README.md

 ### Important Configurations
 Here are some important lines in the code you might want to adjust based on your experimental setup:
 - Batch Size: The batch size for training and evaluation is set on line 36.
 Modify this value to fit the memory capabilities of your GPU.
 - Learning Rate Schedulers: Starting at line 94, the parameters for each learning rate scheduler can be adjusted.
 Each scheduler can be configured to see how it affects the training dynamics.
+The program will run an experiment for every scheduler that is uncommented.
+The parameters can be adjusted accordingly.
+Please see [https://pytorch.org/docs/stable/optim.html] for the documentation on the learn rate schedulers.
 - Number of Epochs: The number of training epochs is set on line 129.
 Increase or decrease based on how long you want the training to run.
 - Output Path for Graphs: Graphs showing the learning rate schedules are saved to the project directory with names `learning_rate_{scheduler_name}.png` as defined on line 148.
 Change the paths if you prefer different storage locations.